External Ids for MEN1 Gene

 GeneCards Summary for MEN1 Gene

 MEN1 (Multiple Endocrine Neoplasia I) is a Protein Coding gene.
-Diseases associated with MEN1 include multiple endocrine neoplasia 1 and adrenal adenoma.
+Diseases associated with MEN1 include multiple endocrine neoplasia and multiple endocrine neoplasia 1.
 Among its related pathways are Signaling by GPCR and Disease.
 GO annotations related to this gene include sequence-specific DNA binding and transcription regulatory region DNA binding.

 UniProtKB/Swiss-Prot for MEN1 Gene